dannystewart/dsbin/README.md

 - **pyenversioner**: Updates .python-version files recursively.
 - **scriptdep**: Analyze dependencies and imports across scripts to help separate concerns.
 - **tagreplace**: Replace an existing Git tag with a new tag name and description.

+## License
+This project is licensed under the LGPL-3.0 License.
+See the [LICENSE](https://github.com/dannystewart/dsbin/blob/main/LICENSE) file for details.

+Contributions welcome!
+Please feel free to submit a pull request!